 From Malga Ciapèla you can then reach the Museum of the Great War, located at a height of 3000 m and built right next to those positions from which the Austro-Hungarians and Italians fought: the multimedia and interactive routes transport visitors to the times of the Great War, reviving the horrors of that terrible conflict.

 What to do in Sottoguda

-The territory of Sottoguda is spectacularly scenic: in fact, it goes from Val Pettorina to the peak of Monte Penna, the highest Dolomite peak, up to Lake Alleghe in whose emerald waters the Marmolada and Monte Civetta are reflected.
+The territory of Sottoguda is spectacular from a scenic point of view: from the Val Pettorina to the peak of Mount Penna, the highest peak in the Dolomites, to Lake Alleghe, in whose emerald waters are reflected the Marmolada and Mount Civetta.

 A little more than 1 km to Sottoguida there is the naturalistic wonder of the Gola dei Serrai: it is a canyon 2km long, formed due to an ancient seismic event and the erosive work of the torrent Pettorino, whose course runs along most of the path through the gorge.
 Crossing this canyon means walking between rock walls up to 400 m high, so that they seem to close above the heads of hikers.